hanwenzhang123/fullstack-note/04-note/README.md

 - updates can introduce issues
 - easy to get started, but require more time down the road to add features and customizations.

-#### React Angular Vue
-- React data flows only in one way and is easy to debug.
-- Angular data flows both ways and hence debugging is often difficult.
-- Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
-- React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

 #### How to Share Components with Others?
 - Bit + Bit.dev - develop, build and test individual components in the library in complete isolation
 - When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.
 - Lerna - manage multi-repository structure inside a single repository
 - Multiple packages - create new Git repo for every piece of code you want to reuse
 - A Single library package for many components - put a few dozen shared components in a single repo

+#### React Angular Vue
+- React data flows only in one way and is easy to debug.
+- Angular data flows both ways and hence debugging is often difficult.
+- Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
+- React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

+#### What is Next.js
+- Next.js is a React framework for production created by Vercel (A fullstack framework for ReactJS)
+- Features you need for production: server-side rendering, static-site generation, API Routes, Typescript/Sass support, smart bundling, route pre-fetching, and more

+#### Server-side Rendering Next.js
+- NextJS allows the first page load to be rendered by the server, which is great for SEO & performance
+- unlike traditional React App where the entire application is loaded and rendered on the client

 [[↑] Back to top](#table-of-contents)